 There are many causes of constipation.
 The most common is simply poor eating habits.
 Many people don’t realize it but they are eating a low fiber diet, not taking in enough fluids or don’t get enough exercise.
-Other things to consider are hormonal and central nervous system disorders, pregnancy, use of various medicines, ignoring the urge to have a bowel movement and dehydration.
-It is also common for women to become constipated at particular times of the month.

-It is important to seek the medical advice from our NYC gastroenterologists, if there is a change in bowel habit or new development of constipation because you may have a digestive disease.
-You will likely need to be tested for the presence of blood in the stool (visual or seen microscopicaally) and may need a colonoscopy to exclude colon cancer depending on your specific condition.
+It is important to seek the medical advice from our NYC gastroenterologists, if there is a change in bowel habit or new development of constipation for a complete evaluation.
+You will likely need to be tested for the presence of blood in the stool and may need a colonoscopy to exclude colon cancer depending on your specific condition.
 However, constipation symptoms are usually able to be managed successfully with dietary and lifestyle changes (such as adequate fiber and fluid intake and physical activity).
-Laxatives are sometimes required and in some people with very severe constipation medical investigations and other treatments may be needed.
+Laxatives and prescription medications are sometimes required and in some people with very severe constipation, further medical investigations and other treatments may be needed.
 Your gastroenterologist can formulate an effective treatment plan for you.
 It is important to seek the medical advice from our NYC gastroenterologists, if there is a change in bowel habit or new development of constipation for a complete evaluation.